I was recently asked about how wolves evolved, and I wanted to write an article on this.

 The gray wolves and the dire wolves are believed to have migrated from Asia to North America in the Pleistocene period.

-Dire wolfs became extinct around seven thousand thousand years ago due to climate change wiping out their prey over several thousand years.
+Dire wolfs became extinct around seven thousand years ago due to climate change wiping out their prey over several thousand years.

 In New Mexico, there is an archaeological site where many bones have been found.
 In Sandia Cave, Las Huertas Canyon, researchers have found evidence of wolf and human remains.
 The bones of the wolves at the archaeological site have been dated back to about ten thousand years old.